 The University is an independent corporate body whose legal status derives from a Royal Charter.
 Its objects, powers and framework of governance are set out in the Charter and supporting Statutes.
-The Charter and Statutes are currently undergoing review and the revised version is likely to be submitted for approval to the Privy Council in December 2011.
+The Charter and Statutes were reviewed during 2011 and amended with effect from 1 March 2012 following Privy Council approval.

-The current Charter and Statutes establish three separate bodies, each with clearly defined functions and responsibilities, to manage and oversee the University's activities:
+The Charter and Statutes establish three separate bodies, each with clearly defined functions and responsibilities, to manage and oversee the University's activities:

 Council is the governing body of the University, responsible for setting the general strategic direction of the institution, for ensuring proper accountability, and for managing its finances, property and investments and the general business of the University.
 Council comprises independent, professional services, academic and student members appointed or elected under the Statutes of the University.
 The majority are independent, non-staff, non-student members.
 The roles of Chair and Vice-Chair of the Council are separate from the role of the University's Chief Executive, the Vice-Chancellor.
 Council has a membership of 25.
-These are the Vice-Chancellor, Deputy Vice-Chancellor; six independent members elected by Court; nine independent members appointed by Council; four academic members of the Senate; two other members of the academic staff; one member of professional services staff and the President of the Students' Union.
-It meets at least four times a year and has five committees and two joint committees, some of this substructure changing from September 2011.
+These are the Vice-Chancellor, Deputy Vice-Chancellor; up to fifteen independent members appointed by Council; three members of the Senate; two other members of the academic staff; one member of professional services staff, the President of the Students' Union and the student representative of the Research Postgraduate School.
+It meets at least four times a year and has five committees and two joint committees.
 The matters specially reserved to Council for decision are set out in a list specifically approved by Council; by its own decision and under the Financial Memorandum with the Higher Education Funding Council for England (HEFCE), Council holds to itself the responsibilities for the ongoing strategic direction of the University, the monitoring of institutional effectiveness and approval of major developments.
-It receives regular reports from the senior executives on the day-to-day operations of the University and its subsidiary companies.
-The Chair, Vice-Chair and Treasurer are appointed from amongst the independent members.
+It receives regular reports from the senior executives on the dayto-day operations of the University and its subsidiary companies.
+The Chair, Vice-Chair (Performance) and Vice-Chair (Finance) are appointed from amongst the independent members.
 The University is fully compliant with the key recommendations of the Committee of University Chairs (CUC) code.